Playing Stochastically in Weighted Timed Games to Emulate Memory

-Real-time aspects are often inherent in the behaviour of critical software systems. \emph{Timed automata}~\cite{AlurDill-94} extend finite-state automata with timing constraints, providing an automata-theoretic framework to model and verify real-time systems.
-While this has lead to the development of mature verification tools, the design of programs verifying some real-time specifications remains a notoriously difficult problem.
-One way to avoid the need to a posteriori debugging is to automatise the process as much as possible.
-To do so, the situation is modelled into a \emph{timed game}, played by a \emph{controller} and an antagonistic \emph{environment}: they act, in a turn-based fashion, over a timed automaton.
-A simple, yet realistic, objective for the controller is to reach a target location.
-We are thus looking for a \emph{strategy} of the controller, that is a recipe dictating how to play so that the target is reached no matter how the environment plays.
-Reachability timed games are decidable~\cite{AsarinMalzer-99}, and \EXP-complete~\cite{JurdzinskiTricedi-07}.
+Another aim of this article is to extend this study to the case of weighted games on timed automata. \emph{Timed automata}~\cite{AlurDill-94} extend finite-state automata with timing constraints, providing an automata-theoretic framework to model and verify real-time systems.
+While this has led to the development of mature verification tools, the design of programs verifying some real-time specifications remains a notoriously difficult problem.
+In this context, \emph{timed games} have been explored, with an objective of reaching a target as quickly as possible: they are decidable~\cite{AsarinMaler-99}, and \EXP-complete~\cite{JurdzinskiTrivedi-07}.
+As in the untimed setting of \SPG{s}, timed games have been extended with quantitative objectives, in the form of \emph{weighted or (priced) timed games} (\WTG{s} for short)~\cite{BouyerCassezFleuryLarsen-04,AlurBernadskyMadhusudan-04}.